outmoded/penseur/README.md

 - `items` - item object or array of items to insert into the table
 - `options` - optional object with the following properties
-  - `merge` - boolean, when true any conflicts with existing items will result in an update, when false an error is returned.
+    - `merge` - boolean, when true any conflicts with existing items will result in an update, when false an error is returned
+	- `chunks` - maximum number of updates to send to the database at the same time
 - `callback` - function with `function(err, keys)` signature